ToolRM: Outcome Reward Models for Tool-Calling Large Language Models: Appendix

 \subsection{RQ2: {\bon} sampling with {\modelName}}

 In this section, we evaluate {\modelName} in a {\bon} setting across multiple generator models.
-For each input, we sample $n=32$ independent generations from the generator model and use {\modelName} to score and select the highest-ranked generation as the final output.
+For each input, we sample $n=32$ independent generations using temperature $T=0.6$ from the generator model and use {\modelName} to score and select the highest-ranked generation as the final output.
 Intuitively, a stronger RM should more reliably identify the correct tool call, thereby improving task performance.
-We compare against two baselines: Greedy Decoding and Majority Voting ($n=32$), where the most frequently occurring final answer is selected as the final output.
-For non-BFCL benchmarks, we report the Full Sequence Matching metric \cite{nestful}, which checks whether the predicted tool sequence—including tool names and argument-value pairs—exactly matches the gold sequence.
+We compare against three baselines: 1) Greedy Decoding, 2) Majority Voting -- where the most frequently occurring final answer is selected as the output, and 3) Schema Validation -- where we compare the output against the input tool schema and return the generation with the highest likelihood that validates the schema.
+For non-BFCL benchmarks, we report the Full Sequence Matching metric \citep{nestful}, which checks whether the predicted tool sequence -- including tool names and argument-value pairs -- exactly matches the gold sequence.
 For BFCL, we use its native evaluation metrics: AST-based scores for single-turn tasks and state-based/response-based metrics for multi-turn cases.